Sunday, September 15, 2024

 Public Records Office of Victoria VPRS 28/P0001, 7/122

-On December 1, 1877 Alice Fryer married 22 year old John Morris in Kilmore.
+On December 1, 1877 their daughter, Alice Fryer, married 22 year old John Morris in Kilmore.
 They had five children - Henry (1878, born in Bairnsdale, and died in 1879 aged seven months); John (born and died in Collingwood in 1879; he was only 10 days old); Alice (born in 1880 at Kilmore), Jane (born in 1881 at Kilmore) and Elizabeth (born in December 1883 in Kilmore and died two months later).
 (16)

 Sadly, John Morris died of typhoid on April 22, 1883, so never got to see his last child.
 His short obituary in the Kilmore Free Press noted - John Morris died at the local Hospital on Sunday.
-Deceased, who was only 29 years of age was known here for some time was was popular as an obliging driver between Kilmore and the railway station.
+Deceased, who was only 29 years of age was known here for some time and was popular as an obliging driver between Kilmore and the railway station.
 (17) His death left Alice a widow, having to bring up her two surviving daughters, Alice and Jane, on her own.

 Kilmore Hospital where John Morris passed away at the age of 29.